MicrosoftDocs/win32/desktop-src/DevNotes/showjavaconsole.md

-﻿---
+---
-Description: 'The ShowJavaConsole function is a debugging aid for Java developers.
-Applets (or other Java code) running within Internet Explorer can use it to display error messages and other information.' ms.assetid: '070dd833-f8cc-403e-afbf-325648760d5f'
+Description: The ShowJavaConsole function is a debugging aid for Java developers.
+Applets (or other Java code) running within Internet Explorer can use it to display error messages and other information. ms.assetid: 070dd833-f8cc-403e-afbf-325648760d5f
 title: ShowJavaConsole function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ShowJavaConsole function